Hope for new drug to fight liver cancer

-Research laboratories at the Perkins are organised into the following divisions and centres.
+Research laboratories at the Perkins are organised into the following programs and centres.

 Perkins researchers have made major discoveries in the field of cancer including uncovering the SLIRP gene which controls hormone production in breast and prostate cancers, the tumour suppressor gene HLS5 and a process for normalising blood vessels in tumours to allow more effective absorption of cancer-combating drugs.

-The Clinical Science Division at the Perkins is focussed on translational research to improve health outcomes.
+The Cardiovascular Science and Diabetes Program at the Perkins is focussed on translational research to improve health outcomes.
 The research teams investigate diseases ranging from heart disease, diabetes, kidney disease and cancer.
-The division also encompasses the biomedical engineering teams that develop new medical devices.
+The program also encompasses the biomedical engineering teams that develop new medical devices.